 Homeless Policy and Procedures

-- Charles Obremski, Assistant Superintendent of Business Affairs, is the Homeless Liaison for students and families in the Everett Public Schools.
+- Charles Obremski, Assistant Superintendent of Operations, is the Homeless Liaison for students and families in the Everett Public Schools.

 - Children and youth experiencing homelessness have the right to attend school.